ready4-dev/readyforwhatsnext/content/en/docs/Framework/Use/Authoring-Data/Share-Data/index.en.md

 </div>

-ready4use includes a number of tools for sharing data used in conjunction with the [ready4 open source model of youth mental health systems](https://www.ready4-dev.com).
+ready4use includes a number of tools for sharing health economic model data that forms part of the [ready4 framework](https://www.ready4-dev.com).

 ## Identify data to be shared